vitaliimelnychuk/blog/documents/article/2021-02-25-ci-cd-code-coverage.md

   width="100%"
 />

-I have been enjoying using it for a few months and wanted to share with everyone, It’s already released on [Barecheck - Code Coverage · Actions · GitHub Marketplace · GitHub](https://github.com/marketplace/actions/barecheck-code-coverage) and can be added as a separate workflow to your project
+I have been enjoying using it for a few months and wanted to share with everyone, It’s already released on [GitHub Marketplace](https://github.com/marketplace/actions/barecheck-code-coverage) and can be added as a separate workflow to your project

 ```yaml
 name: Code Coverage